-Deferred income tax assets and liabilities are measured at the tax rates that are expected to apply to the year when the asset is realised or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the balance sheet date.
+Deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the year when the asset is realised or the liability is settled, based on tax rates (and tax laws) that have been enacted or substantively enacted at the reporting date.

-Income taxes relating to items recognised directly in equity are recognised in equity and not in profit or loss.
+Income taxes relating to items recognised directly in equity are recognised in equity and not in profit and loss.